27 May 2021 //

-The term ‘modular’ seems to be all the rage when it comes to equipment manufacturing.
-The idea is that equipment components have a Lego-type configuration, in which things can be arranged to fit the application.
+The term “modular” seems to be all the rage when it comes to equipment manufacturing.
+The idea is that equipment components have a Lego-type configuration, in which machines can be arranged to fit the application.
 Implementing a system like this can be more complicated from an engineering perspective, but the benefits can be worth the up-front effort.
-Here are some of the benefits of modular design to consider when implementing new packaging equipment.
+Here are some of the benefits of a modular design when implementing new packaging equipment.

 1. Plant Layout

 You can’t argue with the old adage “time is money,” but “space is money” is even more important in modern manufacturing plants.
 As plants consolidate to decrease costs and increase efficiency, maximizing space is an important step.
 A modular design in packaging equipment can make the most of the available space.

 Packaging equipment, especially end-of-line packaging equipment, is at the end of the manufacturing process.
 Any space left after production takes what it needs is all that’s available.
 Plant operations managers often implement changes such as eliminating unnecessary items and waste from the manufacturing floor to conserve space and create enough room for packaging equipment.
 Yet, it could be inefficient to try accommodating sprawling packaging equipment with little regard for its suitability for your space.

 Maximizing the last step of the production line is essential for reclaiming valuable floor space.
 The modular packaging equipment design can accommodate tight or unusual spaces by allowing for the arrangement of modules to offer the most benefit to the plant.
 The key is determining your packaging needs and finding equipment solutions that can fulfill your requirements while fitting easily into the available space.